Viator Reservation System API (1.0)

 Security

-The Viator supplier APIs are designed to allow secure data transmission between suppliers and Viator.
+The Viator APIs are designed to allow secure data transmission between suppliers and Viator.
 All APIs will use the Hypertext Transfer Protocol Secure (HTTPS).
 HTTPS provides authentication between the supplier's and Viator's systems, which protects against man-in-the-middle attacks.
 Additionally, it provides bidirectional encryption of communications which protects against eavesdropping and tampering with and/or forging the contents of the communication.

 Rate limiting